Draggie306/CheatSheets/A level/source/Computer Science.md

 ## 1.1.1 Structure and function of the processor

 The CPU (Central Processing Unit) has many different components within it, each having their own specific function and role.
-Its purpose is to **process data**, **strong text**which can be searching, sorting, calculating, communicating between input/output devices, temporarily storing results of calculations...
+Its purpose is to **process data**, **strong text**which can be searching, sorting, calculating, communicating between input/output devices, temporarily storing results of calculations, etc.

-### Control Unit

-The **control unit** (CU) within the CPU is responsible for controlling all operations that occur within the CPU in other subunits and registers of the processor such as the ALU (Arithmetic Logic Unit), and how this data is exchanged to other registers or moved around the system.
-These operations are dictated typically by the speed of the clock signal (in Hz).

-The CU also regulates and controls the data sequence between the processor and other hardware devices such as system memory through the **control bus**, and can generate and interpret received control signals from these received instructions after having decoded it (using the opcode and operand) into a sequence to determine the instruction needed to be carried out.

-This could be, as an example, fetching the address and data requested from RAM, determine that an arithmetic calculation needs to occur, and storing the resulting data back in RAM, or in other registers.

-> The Control Unit is the component of the processor which directs the operations of the CPU.

 ### Buses